mbaze/bzpack/README.md

 The compression ratio is significantly improved over the previous format and the decoder still manages to be short.
 The format optionally supports incremented offset lengths.

 ### E1X1
 The E1X1 format is similar to E1E1.
 In this format there can be no consecutive literals, therefore a phrase is guaranteed to follow each literal.
-The “spare” flag is used as additional offset bit that extends the reach to 1..511.
+The “spare” flag is used as an additional offset bit that extends the reach to 1..511.
 However, this is only true for phrases immediately preceded by a literal.
 The format is interpreted as follows:

 After literal: